-(3) An emergency resolution or bill; and
+(3) An emergency resolution or bill;

-(4) A temporary bill.
+(4) A temporary bill;

+(5) A revenue bond resolution; and

+(6) If a bill or resolution has been sequentially referred pursuant to Rule 404(c), a bill or resolution being marked up by the first committee in a sequential referral.

-(d) A Councilmember requesting a fiscal impact statement from the Budget Director pursuant to subsection (c) of this section shall endeavor to make the request at least 48 hours prior to the time of consideration, unless the request is for an amendment to a measure that was circulated less than 48 hours before a scheduled vote.
+(d) A Councilmember requesting a fiscal impact statement from the Budget Director shall make the request:

+(1) For a measure listed in subsection (c)(1) through (5) of this section, at least 48 hours prior to the time of consideration, unless the request is for an amendment to a measure that was circulated less than 48 hours before a scheduled vote; and

-(e) A committee shall not mark up a bill unless a fiscal impact statement by the Chief Financial Officer for the bill has been circulated to all Councilmembers before the mark up meeting.
+(2) For a measure listed in subsection (c)(6) of this section, at least 10 business days before the markup.

 310. LEGAL SUFFICIENCY DETERMINATIONS.

-(a) Except as provided in subsections (b) and (c) of this section, a legal sufficiency determination is required at the time of consideration of:
+(a) Except as provided in subsection (c) of this section, a legal sufficiency determination is required at the time of consideration of:

 (1) A resolution or bill being marked up by a committee;

+(2) A resolution retained by the Council;

-(2) An emergency resolution or bill;
+(3) An emergency resolution or bill;